firstdata/pfac-demo/README.md

 Now you can visit localhost:3000 to view the site.

-Also, to start the express server run:
+Also, the backend express server runs in port 8080, which is a proxy that directly connects to firstdata API's.
+To start the express server run the command below in a separate terminal inside project path:

 ```
 node server.js